majguo/weblogic-on-azure-1/dr-database/README.md

    1. Copy value of property "appGatewayURL" > Open it in a new browser tab > You should see "Error 404--Not Found".
 If not, you must troubleshoot and resolve the reason why before continuing.
    1. Copy and log down value of property "adminConsole" > Open it in a new browser tab > You should see login page of "WebLogic Server Administratiion Console" > Sign into the console with the user name and password for WebLogic administrator.
 If you are not able to sign, you must troubleshoot and resolve the reason why before continuing.
 1. Click "Overview" to switch back Overview page of the deployment.
 Click "Go to resource group".
-   1. Find resource "gwip" with type "Public IP address" > Copy and log down value of "IP address".
+   1. Find resource "gwip" with type "Public IP address" > Click to open > Copy and log down value of "IP address".

 ### Deploy the passive WebLogic cluster

-Follow the same steps in section [Deploy the active WebLogic cluster](#deploy-the-active-weblogic-cluster) to deploy the 2nd WebLogic cluser in West US region which acts as a passive cluster, except the following differnces/highlights:
+Follow the same steps in section [Deploy the active WebLogic cluster](#deploy-the-active-weblogic-cluster) to deploy the 2nd WebLogic cluser in West US region which acts as a passive cluster, except the following differences/highlights:

 1. In the "Basics" page:
    1. Create and specify a new resource group named `<your prefix>`-demo-wls-cluster-westus.